 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
+Subsequently, the FASB has issued additional ASUs which further clarify this guidance.
 This ASU requires equity investments (except those under the equity method of accounting or those that result in the consolidation of an investee) to be measured at fair value with changes in fair value recognized in net income.
-However, an entity may choose to measure equity investments that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
+However, an entity may choose to measure equity investments that do not have readily determinable fair values at cost less impairment, if any, and changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 This simplifies the impairment assessment of equity investments previous held at cost.
 Separate presentation of financial assets and liabilities by measurement category is required.
 This ASU is effective prospectively for fiscal years beginning after December 15, 2017 (fiscal 2019), and interim periods within those fiscal years.
 Early application is permitted, for fiscal years or interim periods that have not yet been issued as of the beginning of the fiscal year of adoption.
-The Company is evaluating the effect of adopting this new accounting guidance but does not expect adoption to have a material impact on the Company's results of operations.
+The new guidance must be applied on a modified retrospective basis, with the exception of the amendments related to the measurement alternative for equity investments without readily determinable fair values, which must be applied on a prospective basis.
+The Company has evaluated the effect of adopting this new accounting guidance and determined that adoption will not have a material impact on the Company's results of operations.
+The Company will adopt this new accounting guidance as of September 1, 2018 (fiscal 2019).